-Somewhere between Double Agent and Conviction, Sam appears to have lost the ability to shoot pistols left handed, and the ability to knockout enemies.
+Somewhere between Double Agent and Conviction, Sam appears to have lost the ability to knock enemies out without killing them.
 Excluding one portion of a mid-game level, whenever you walk up to an enemy in Conviction, the button prompt for a hand-to-hand takedown appears as "Kill".
 The justification is that Sam just doesn't care anymore.
 The knockout ability was restored in Blacklist.

 Also in Conviction, the non-lethal gadgets - airfoil rounds, sticky shockers, sticky cameras with knockout gas canisters.
 This can be justified in that he no longer works for Third Echelon and hasn't the access to the same resources he used to.
 Like the preceding example, non-lethal gadgets were restored in Blacklist.